Skip to main content

 You need both a TWIC card AND a hazmat endorsement when you transport hazardous materials to or from maritime facilities.
 The most common example is hauling fuel or chemicals to a port or refinery.

 Having both credentials maximizes your earning potential.
 Drivers with both can access the highest-paying hazmat freight at port facilities — a combination that commands premium rates.
+If you plan to haul liquids in bulk, pairing hazmat with a tanker (N) endorsement further widens the loads you can legally pull.

 How to Apply for Each